yojoots/libbitcoin-system-wiki/Cryptodynamic-Principles.md

-Cryptodynamics is a term coined here for the purpose of easily referring to the principles that secure and therefore define [Bitcoin](Glossary#bitcoin).
+Cryptodynamics is a term coined here for the purpose of easily referring to the fundamental principles of [Bitcoin](Glossary#bitcoin).
 This is intended to both inform understanding of Bitcoin and differentiate it from other technologies.
 The principles are the minimal subset of cryptoeconomic principles necessary to achieve this objective.

 While the choice of name is not essential, a rationale for the choice is provided below.